Psychoanalysis: 1885–1899

-The abuse thesis
+The seduction theory

-In 1896, Freud also published his seduction theory, in which he confidently claimed to have uncovered repressed memories of sexual abuse in each of his few early patients.
-This type of sexual excitations of the child should therefore be understood as a prerequisite for the later development of hysterical and other neurotic symptoms.
-Later the same year, he became aware of an inconsistency: Freud was now working with a few additional patients, and most of them expressed their "emphatic disbelief" in respect of his abbuse thesis, explaining that they "had no feeling of remembering the infantile sexual scenes" he suggested.
-This contradiction and other findings in the course of further research forced him to doubt his thesis of an almost omnipresent child abuse in our society; the small group of his very first clients was simply not sufficiently representative to support the assumption of a general abuse.
+In 1896, Freud also published his seduction theory, in which he claimed to have uncovered repressed memories of sexual abuse in each of his 18 early patients displaying hysterical symptoms.
+He concluded that hysteria must be caused by traumatic sexual abuse experienced in childhood.
+Later the same year, he became aware of an inconsistency: Freud was now working with a few additional patients, and most of them expressed their "emphatic disbelief" in respect of his childhood sexual abuse thesis, explaining that they "had no feeling of remembering the infantile sexual scenes" he suggested.
+This contradiction and other findings in the course of further research forced him to doubt the seduction theory.
+Initially, he expressed his suspicion of having made a mistake in private to his friend and colleague Wilhelm Fliess in 1897, but it took several years before he publicly revoked his thesis.
+While Freud maintained that sexual abuse had indeed occurred in some patients with hysterical symptoms, he hypothesized that his patients' accounts resulted at least in part from their sexual fantasies.